jairamc/jairamc.github.io/content/posts/technology/hive-on-amazon-emr.md

 - Technology
 date: "2011-09-08T00:00:00Z"
 tags:
-- Amazon
+- aws
-- Bigdata
+- bigdata
-- Hadoop
+- hadoop
-- Hive
+- hive
-- NoSql
+- nosql
 title: Hive on Amazon EMR
 ---
 There are quite a few resources out there that can help you with running Hive on Amazon EMR.
 I decided to write this more as a reference for myself than anything else.
 But I do hope it helps people out there.